-The central story that we told during our Indiegogo campaign was more geared toward young creative professionals who would use Nuimo with their computers for specific programs like Rhino, Adobe Creative Suite etc. The campaign showcased more workspaces - targeting the needs and requirements of designers, engineers and creatives.
+The central story that we told during our Indiegogo campaign was more geared toward young creative professionals who would use Nuimo Control with their computers for specific programs like Rhino, Adobe Creative Suite etc. The campaign showcased more workspaces - targeting the needs and requirements of designers, engineers

 The focus switched for Kickstarter and was based around the smart home integrations people at requested during the first campaign like Sonos Speakers and Philips Hue.
 The campaign aesthetic focuses more on domestic spaces, lifestyle and environment.

 The core functionalities of the device are similar (and it can be used in both capacities) but the visuals and voice of the two campaigns were distinctly different.